Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: conclusions

 Oscillations are well-established far-from-equilibrium phenomena~\cite{prigogine1978time}.
-For a non-equilibrium system with oscillatory dynamics, the stochastic process along the trajectory of the oscillating state can be considered as a Brownian motion along the trajectory, which is dynamically irreversible~\cite{seara2021irreversibility} when transitioning from an initial state $x_i$ to some final state $x_f$ and then from $x_f$ to $x_i$, or when moving along any two realizations of the trajectory with the same initial condition.
+For a non-equilibrium system with oscillatory dynamics, the stochastic process along the oscillating trajectory is dynamically irreversible~\cite{seara2021irreversibility} when transitioning from an initial state $x_i$ to some final state $x_f$ and then from $x_f$ to $x_i$.
 The energy dissipation in such a non-equilibrium system can be quantitatively measured by estimating the total entropy production~\cite{seifert2004fluctuation}, denoted as $\Delta\Sigma_{\mathrm{tot}}$, in the trajectory. $\Delta\Sigma_{\mathrm{tot}}$ can be calculated from the probabilities of the forward and backward paths, given by $p[x(t)|x_i]$ and $p[x(t)|x_f]$, respectively, such that $\Delta\Sigma_{\mathrm{tot}}=\ln\frac{p[x(t)|x_i]}{p[x(t)|x_f]}+\ln\frac{p_0(x_i)}{p_0(x_f)}$, with normalized distributions $p_0(x_i)$ and $p_0(x_f)$~\cite{andrieux2007entropy,xiao2009stochastic}.
 Estimating entropy production in stochastic trajectories from experiments or simulations is an active area of research bearing fundamental importance for a deeper understanding of non-equilibrium fluctuations and non-equilibrium properties of dynamical systems.
 It will be interesting to analyze entropy production in the non-equilibrium system of intracellular calcium oscillations and will be carried out in future work.